Workplace Violence Prevention Plan (WVPP)

 - Information about the person completing the log, including their name, job title, and the date completed.

-Post-event trauma counseling for employees is available through the University’s Employee Assistance Program at 1-800-344-4222 (company code: usf).
+Refer employees to resources.
+Employees can seek confidential counseling assistance through the University’s Employee Assistance Program at 1-800-344-4222 (company code: usf).
 Student employees may seek assistance through Counseling and Psychological Services (CAPS) at (415) 422-6352.

 All employees, including managers and supervisors, will have training and instruction on workplace violence practices.
 These sessions could involve presentations, discussions, and practical exercises.
 Training and instruction will be provided as follows: